kcgInteractive/XK-Sample-App/README.md

 ## Commands for Codegen

 The code generator is command line-based.
 Code files are generated via the dotnet run --kxp-codegen .NET CLI command.
-You can run the generator from a command line interface of your choice (cmd, PowerShell, Bash). </br>
+You can run the generator from a command line interface of your choice (cmd, PowerShell, Bash). <br>
-`dotnet run --no-build -- --kxp-codegen --type "ALL"`
+`dotnet run --no-build -- --kxp-codegen --type "ALL"`<br>

 [Codegen Reference](https://docs.xperience.io/xp/developers-and-admins/api/generate-code-files-for-system-objects)